riyasaini44/Project-1-Superstore-Sales-and-Profit/README.md

 3 Bookcases
 4 Furnishings

-In Office supplies we have mainly four sub-categories
+In Office supplies we have mainly nine sub-categories

 1 Paper
 2 Art